vhs1ove/main_vhs1ove/README.md

 # Hello!
 My name is Viacheslav

-I'm a QA Engineer with **2 years of experience** in software testing.
+I'm a QA Engineer CI/CD VCS with **2 years of experience** in software testing.
 During this time, I've mastered modern tools and methodologies that ensure high-quality products.

 ## Key Skills and Experience